siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

     It returns all the events of the right stream even if there are no matching events in the left aggregation.

-## _(Defined)_ Window
+##Named Window

-A defined window is a window that can be shared across multiple queries.
+A named window is a window that can be shared across multiple queries.
-Events can be inserted to a defined window from one or more queries and it can produce output events based on the defined window type.
+Events can be inserted to a named window from one or more queries and it can produce output events based on the named window type.

 **Syntax**

-The syntax for a defined window is as follows:
+The syntax for a named window is as follows:

 ```sql
 define window <window name> (<attribute name> <attribute type>, <attribute name> <attribute type>, ... ) <window type>(<parameter>, <parameter>, …) <output event type>;